tukpedro/react-amplify-v2/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get your copy of the project up and running on your local machine for development and testing purposes.
-See [Deployment](#deployment) for notes on how to deploy the project on a live system.

 ## ✍️ Prerequisites <a name = "prerequisites"></a>